-MAT Mathematics (5-9 or 5-12)
+Master of Arts in Teaching Mathematics (5-9 or 5-12)

 Become a mathematics teacher and earn your master’s degree online.
 The online master’s degree in math education combines preparation for licensure as a middle school or high school math teacher with coursework to earn a master’s degree.
 You will become a highly qualified mathematics teacher prepared to take on the challenges of a high-demand field.

-Who the program is for:
+Who the Program is For:

 - Individuals who already hold a bachelor’s degree (preferably in a math-intensive subject such as math, engineering, or science), want to become a certified middle school or high school mathematics teacher, and earn a master’s degree.

-- Unlicensed substitute teachers, career changers, retired military personnel, school paraprofessionals, and others with bachelor’s degrees who feel the call to teach.
+- Unlicensed teachers, substitute teachers, career changers, retired military personnel, school paraprofessionals, and others with bachelor’s degrees who feel the call to teach.

 - Individuals who can typically spend 15 or more hours per week on their studies.